Governor Wolf Announces $1.52 Million in Funding to Support Agricultural Projects in Four Counties

 - Titus and Dalice Nolt, through the Northeastern PA Alliance, were approved for a 15-year, $320,000 PIDA loan to acquire a 50.5-acre farm property located at 1230 Deturksville Road, Pine Grove, Washington Township.
 The property contains a two-story, single-family dwelling, bank barn, implement shed, a two-story barn and garage buildings.
 There are 31 tillable acres on the property and the land will be used by the Nolts to grow organic hay, corn, and soybeans.
 The total project cost is $640,000.

-More information about the First Industries Fund or the Commonwealth Financing Authority can be found on the Department of Community and Economic Development (DCED) website.
+More information about the First Industries Fund or the Commonwealth Financing Authority or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.